 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update No. 2014-09 Revenue from Contracts with Customers (Topic 606).
 This guidance is intended to improve and converge with international standards the financial reporting requirements for revenue from contracts with customers.
-It will be effective for fiscal year 2019 and early adoption is permitted beginning in fiscal year 2018.
+In August 2015, the FASB issued ASU No. 2015-14 Revenue from Contracts with Customers (Topic 606) which extends the effective date originally contemplated by ASU 2014-09.
+The revised standards will be effective for fiscal year 2020 and early adoption is permitted beginning in fiscal year 2018.
 We have not yet determined the impact from adoption of this new accounting pronouncement on our financial statements.